Suze Orman and Dave Ramsey: Let’s debate!

 Joe

 Yes, the Bank On Yourself Concept does work in Canada, although the products and tax laws are different.
-However, we do have Bank On Yourself Advisors in Canada who are familiar with the local laws and products who have helped many people implement this there.
-Request a referral to one of these advisors here.
+However, we do have Bank On Yourself Professionals in Canada who are familiar with the local laws and products who have helped many people implement this there.
+Request a referral to one of these Professionals here.

 Hello, I am a College Funding Advisor working with the National Association of College Funding Advisors.
 I work with parents of high school students showing them how to apply for financial “need based aid” and if they don’t qualify because of income and assets, I discuss the benefits of using Whole life to accumulate cash to pay the cost of attendebnce at their college.